We have answers.

 Yes.3.
 Is there a clinic with a chance to practice with people with cancer and cancer histories?

-Yes, on the last day.4.
+Yes, on the last day.
+In our 4-Day Intensive, Oncology Massage Therapy: Caring for Clients with Cancer, we offer a clinic simulation on the last day, and you practice on a classmate using an elaborate case profile.
+This is explained on our 4-day course page.4.
 Do you provide a medical history form for use with clients with cancer?
 A form for physician's permission?

 We provide both and you are free to use or adapt them.5.
 Will you provide us with good questions to ask clients in order to identify massage contraindications, and teach us how to use the client's answers to those questions?